hmdc/fasrc-ondemand-loop/TROUBLESHOOTING.md

 ## Downloads

 ### Files are greyed out and cannot be downloaded
 - **Symptoms**: Individual files in a Dataverse dataset appear disabled or grey, and the download button is unavailable.
-The repository indicates that the files are restricted or under embargo.
+The repository indicates that the files are restricted or under embargo or that its size is higher than `max_download_file_size` which is 10 GB by default.
-- **Resolution**: Restricted or embargoed files return a `restricted` flag through the Dataverse API, which Loop displays as a disabled entry.
+- **Resolution**: First, check the file size in case this is the reason.
+Otherwise, the reason is that the file has been restricted of embargoed.
+Restricted or embargoed files return a `restricted` flag through the Dataverse API, which Loop displays as a disabled entry.
 Confirm whether the user has permission to access restricted content.
 If they do, have them add the appropriate API key in **Repository Settings** and reload the dataset.
 If the repository enforces an embargo date, advise the user that the file will remain inaccessible until the date passes.
-- **Escalation**: Collect the file identifier, repository version, and any API responses if the file should be public but remains disabled.
+- **Escalation**: `max_download_file_size` can be updated by following the Admin Guide to suport larger files if required.
+For restricted or embargoed files, collect the file identifier, repository version, and any API responses if the file should be public but remains disabled.

 ### Download shows an error status
 - **Symptoms**: A completed download displays an `error` badge even though the transfer appeared to finish.
 The user is unsure whether the file is usable.